plone/training/docs/mastering-plone/what_is_plone.md

  <SchemaClass plone.app.versioningbehavior.behaviors.IVersionable>]
 ```

-Each `behavior` schema can define fields.
+Each behavior schema can define fields.
 The values of these fields are again attributes on content objects.
-Plone creates forms for all these schemata to add and edit content.
+Plone creates forms for all these schemas to add and edit content.

 (what-is-plone-component-architecture-label)=